Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 \subsubsection{In the plane}

-Our first application is in geometric measure theory.
-This is also our original motivation to come up with Theorem \ref{thm-our-example}.
-For simplicity we only introduce the history of the planar version and refer to \cite{Mat15} for all classical results.
-As we just mentioned, Kaufman and Mattila considered \eqref{KM} because of orthogonal projections.
+Our first application is on orthogonal projections.
+For simplicity, we only introduce the history of the planar version and refer to \cite{Mat15} for all classical results.
+As mentioned in the previous subsection, Kaufman and Mattila considered \eqref{KM} because of orthogonal projections.
 More precisely, for $x\in\R^2$ and $e\in S^1$, let $\pi_e(x)=x\cdot e$ denote its orthogonal projection.
 In \cite{KM75}, for all $s\in(0,2)$, $t\in(0,1)$, Kaufman and Mattila construct Borel sets $E\subset\R^2$, $\dH E=s$, and $\Omega\subset S^1$, $\dH \Omega =t$, such that

 In their argument $E\subset\R^2$ is taken as \eqref{simple-example} and $\Omega\subset S^1$ is determined by $(1, A)$ with $A\subset\R$ taken as \eqref{KM}.

 On the other direction, for arbitrary Borel sets $E\subset\R^2$ and $\Omega\subset S^1$, it has been known for a while that there must exist $e\in\Omega$ such that